CExA-project/kokkos-kernel-forge/README.md

 will generate and install these headers.
 You can then configure with `-DKREPE_GCC_PLUGIN_HEADERS_DIR=<path/to/headers/installation>` in order to use the generated headers.

+#### Clang-based compilers

+If you are using Clang or a Clang-based compiler, you might need to specify the path to your llvm installation when configuring using `-DLLVM_ROOT=<path/to/llvm>`

 ## Replay